 As noted above, there will be an attendance assignment each week.
 These are very short and easy.
-Each one will be available from Monday 8am to Friday 12 noon of the week that it is counting attendance for (e.g. the assignment for the first week, which begins on 8/24 will be available from 8am on 8/24 to noon on 8/28).
+Each one will be available from Monday 8am to Friday 12 noon (regardless of any holidays) of the week that it is counting attendance for (e.g. the assignment for the first week, which begins on 1/19 will be available from 8am on 1/18 to noon on 1/22).
 Each assignment will be worth 4 points.